apache/pekko/docs/src/main/paradox/typed/mailboxes.md

 ## Mailbox Implementations

-Akka ships with a number of mailbox implementations:
+Pekko ships with a number of mailbox implementations:

  *
    @apidoc[SingleConsumerOnlyUnboundedMailbox](SingleConsumerOnlyUnboundedMailbox) (default)